 Kidneys are the most common organ donated by a living person.
 About a third of all kidney transplants carried out in the UK are from living donors.
-A healthy person can lead a normal life with one working kidney.

 As a living donor you can donate your bone and amniotic membrane.